NetArena: Dynamic Benchmarks for AI Agents in Network Automation: Conclusion and Use Cases of

-Many reactive network tasks lack step-level ground truth, making standard supervised fine-tuning infeasible.
-This positions reinforcement learning (RL) as a promising alternative for iterative self-improvement.
-However, practical RL training is often hindered by the lack of a reliable environment that can (i) support interactive execution and (ii) provide real-time feedback for reward computation. \name addresses this gap by integrating network emulators that automatically generate step-wise feedback in response to agent actions, enabling structured RL training and evaluation.
+Many reactive tasks lack step-level ground truth, making supervised fine-tuning infeasible and positioning RL as a natural alternative.
+However, RL requires reliable environments that \textbf{support interactive execution and feedback for reward computation}. \name addresses this gap by integrating emulators that automatically generate step-wise feedback in response to agent actions, enabling structured RL training and evaluation.

-To evaluate the potential of RL, we fine-tune a QWen2.5-0.5B model (our largest feasible choice under GPU resource limitations) using GRPO algorithm built from TRL~\cite{trl}.
-Training takes place in a Mininet-based routing environment with a custom reward: -100 for invalid commands, +10 for valid diagnostics, and +100 for correctly fixing faults.
-The RL-finetuned model does not fully solve routing issues but reliably produces valid Mininet commands, clearly outperforming the zero-shot baseline without RL fine-tuning on the QWen2.5-0.5B model.
-This shows RL can shape useful policies even at small scales, though model capacity itself may limit its improvement in this experiment.
+To test this, we fine-tune a QWen2.5-0.5B model (the largest feasible model we can fine-tune with our GPUs) using GRPO from TRL~\cite{trl} in a Mininet routing environment.
+Rewards include –100 for invalid commands, +10 for valid diagnostics, and +100 for correct fixes.

+Figure \ref{fig:rl:curve} shows the RL training curves.
+In the first 36 episodes, the training curve is noisy as the agent is still exploring.
+After this point, the cumulative reward begins to rise steadily, indicating that the agent is learning from environment feedback.
+Figure \ref{fig:rl:example} shows a qualitative before/after comparison.
+Before RL fine-tuning, with Qwen-0.5B (CoT) keep outputting some random commands that are not valid for the Mininet emulator (e.g., try to ping).
+After fine-tuning, it generates valid diagnostic and modification commands (e.g., ping -c 3 192.168.1.2).
+While overall correctness remains limited, these results imply that the environment provides learnable feedback.

-Nevertheless, this experiment showcase that \name can be used as a training-time environment that supports structured reward shaping and interactive learning.
-Importantly, \name not only enables RL-based fine-tuning, but can also support closed-loop self-improvement: As agents refine their reasoning traces and generate higher-quality action sequences, those traces can be incorporated into future RL episodes to improve agents.
+This experiment shows initial feasibility that \name can be used as a RL training environment.
+Beyond post-training RL, \name could potentially enable closed-loop self-improvement: as agents refine their reasoning traces and generate higher-quality action sequences, those traces can be incorporated into future RL episodes to improve agents.